icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 ## Definition

-Interceptors are an extension mechanism that allow customizing the invocation pipeline, they are typically used to implement cross-cutting requirements like logging, authorization, tracing, etc.
+Interceptors allow applications to customize the invocation pipeline, they are typically used to implement cross-cutting requirements like logging, authorization, tracing, etc.

-Under the hood an interceptor is just an [invoker](../invocation-pipeline#the-invoker-abstraction) implementation that holds another invoker ("next") and calls `invoke` on this next invoker as part of the implementation of its own `invoke` method.
+An interceptor is just an [invoker](../invocation-pipeline#the-invoker-abstraction) implementation that holds another invoker ("next") and calls `invoke` on this next invoker as part of the implementation of its own `invoke` method.
 This next invoker can be a `ClientConnection`, a connection, another interceptor, or some other kind of invoker, it doesn't matter.

+An interceptor can:
-An interceptor can include logic before calling `invoke` on the next invoker (before the request is sent) and after calling `invoke` on the next invoker (after it receives the response).
-An interceptor can also short-circuit the invocation pipeline by throwing an exception or returning a cached response.
+ - Include logic before calling `invoke` on the next invoker (before the request is sent).
+ - Include logic after calling `invoke` on the next invoker (after it receives the response).
+ - Short-circuit the invocation pipeline by throwing an exception.
+ - Return a cached response.

 For example, a simple C# interceptor could look like: